🎉 Announcing Free Tools! Plan out your customer referral program using our toolkit of 11 free tools.

 A typical SaaS startup would require a Customer Relationship Management System (CMS) to track their customer relationship marketing efforts (and sales), as well as a Marketing Automation Platform (MAP) to track touchpoints.

-You may also benefit from marketing attribution software that can be configured to the attribution model of your choice.
+You may also benefit from dedicated marketing attribution software that can be configured to the attribution model of your choice.
+Many of the leading marketing clouds and campaign management tools now include built-in attribution capabilities.
+This allows you to choose from predefined models or create custom weighted models tailored to your unique customer journey.

-During your campaign, you can deploy any of the six principal methodologies:
+During your campaign, you can deploy any of the principal attribution methodologies, including:

 • Last click attribution